 People with bulimia rarely have to go to the hospital, unless they:

 Most often, a stepped approach is used to treat bulimia.
 Treatment depends on how severe the bulimia is, and the person's response to treatments:

 People may drop out of programs if they have unrealistic hopes of being "cured" by therapy alone.
-Before a program begins, you should know that:
+Before a program begins, people should know that: